orkes-io/conductor-nextjs-example/README.md

 ```
 Then Run `yarn dev` to start nextJS server.

 *Note* that the app depends on a workflow being created.
-To create the workflow. run `yarn seedWf`
+To create the workflow.
+Run `yarn seedWf`
-Don't forget the env variables above